jdersch/PERQemu/PERQemu/Readme.txt

   - Expanded logging and enhanced debugging support
   - Persistent user preference settings

-v0.4.6 - Current "experimental" branch
+v0.4.8 - Current "experimental" branch
-  - This version, in progress
+  - This version, in progress.
+  - Added streamer tape support!

+v0.4.6 - Experimental branch (v0.5.0 pre-release)
+  - All v0.5.0 features above, in a snapshot release prior to merge back into master.

 v0.4.5beta - Unreleased
   - A one-off build for VCF PNW with some experimental video hacks to improve